Personal Injury Lawyer

 That last one can be the most challenging to overcome.
 The federal government can accommodate employees with disabilities.
 If they are unable to do so in your current role, they also have the option of relocating you to another position for which you are qualified.
 The new position must be in the same pay grade and the same agency, but this creates a great deal of options for the federal government.
 There are many positions always available and one might just meet your needs.

 As you can see, the disability retirement benefits application process is complex and requires accuracy and precision.
 An experienced attorney will have the experience you need to make sure your rights are protected during the application process.
 Without a lawyer, you could find yourself having to pay for medical expenses and be out of work for injuries you did not cause and you did not ask for.
-Contact a lawyer, like a disability web access lawyer in Washington DC from Eric Siegel Law, today so you can discuss your application and get on the path to recovery.
+Contact a lawyer, like a disability discrimination lawyer in Washington DC from Eric Siegel Law, today so you can discuss your application and get on the path to recovery.